 Research makes clear that what students think about their potential as learners—and what educators think about their students’ potential—dramatically affects their learning trajectories.
 And this is nowhere more crucial than in adolescence.
 When students believe in their ability to learn, and when they are armed with effective problem-solving strategies, they work harder, persist longer, and achieve at higher levels.
 When educators believe in students’ ability to learn, they engage their students in more rigorous tasks and challenge them to demonstrate their understanding in multiple ways.

 To be effective, efforts to improve academic outcomes must address individual students, group interactions, and the overall culture of the learning environment.
-We know from research that relatively modest interventions aimed at shaping the culture of classrooms can have powerful effects on student success.
+We now know from research that relatively modest interventions aimed at shaping the culture of classrooms can have powerful effects on student success.

 AYD transforms the way adolescents think about themselves as learners, and helps educators create and manage a powerful learning culture in their classrooms and schools.
-Students learn new ways to approach and work through challenges, and educators reflect on their practice and plan ways to incorporate research findings into their work.

 AYD also provides opportunities for rigorous analysis, problem solving, collaboration, and presentation to enable students to internalize new ways of thinking and engaging in school.
-Included are critical concepts, such as: